jcarenza/allisoncarenza/src/posts/what-if.md

 ---
-title: 'What if...'
+title: "What if..."
-description: '<p>What if we&apos;re all here for a reason?
-What if we all have this amazing potential to create our own [&hellip;]</p>
+description: "What if we&apos;re all here for a reason?
+What if we all have this amazing potential to create our own "
-'
-publishDate: 'Nov 18, 2010'
+publishDate: "Nov 18, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/11/q3.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/11/q3.jpg"
-alt: 'What if...'
+alt: "What if..."
-slug: 'what-if'
+slug: "what-if"
-category: ['About Allison']
+category: ["About Allison"]
 tags: []
 ---